rust-lang/rustc-dev-guide/src/about-this-guide.md

 There are six parts to this guide:

-1. Contains information that should be useful no matter how you are contributing, such as procedures for contribution, building the compiler, etc.
+1. [Contributing][p1]: Contains information that should be useful no matter how you are contributing, such as procedures for contribution, building the compiler, etc.
-2. Discusses the high-level architecture of the compiler, especially the query system.
+2. [High-level Compiler Architecture][p2]: Discusses the high-level architecture of the compiler, especially the query system.
-3. Discusses the compiler frontend and internal representations.
+3. [The Compiler Frontend][p3]: Discusses the compiler frontend and internal representations.
-4. Discusses the type system.
+4. [The Type System][p4]: Discusses the type system.
-5. Discusses the compiler backend, code generation, linking, and debug info.
+5. [The Compiler Backend][p5]: Discusses the compiler backend, code generation, linking, and debug info.
-6. Appendices at the end with useful reference information.
+6. [Appendices][app] at the end with useful reference information.
+There are a few of these with different information, inluding a glossary.

+[p1]: ./part-1-intro.md
+[p2]: ./part-2-intro.md
+[p3]: ./part-3-intro.md
+[p4]: ./part-4-intro.md
+[p5]: ./part-5-intro.md
+[app]: ./appendix/stupid-stats.md

 The guide itself is of course open-source as well, and the sources can be found at the [GitHub repository].
 If you find any mistakes in the